 Following is the counter number (as per HRTC social media team) for this although I have never called myself and not sure if it works.

 Contact number: 01900 222245

 Exploring Ladakh on Buses

-Once you make it to Leh, you may want to explore rest of the places on locan buses too.
-For taht purpose, read this post on Exploring Ladakh on Buses.
+Once you make it to Leh, you may want to explore the rest of the places on local buses too.
+For that purpose, read this post on Exploring Ladakh on Buses.